Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions

 \noi (iii) Our new hybrid argument in proving Theorem \ref{THM:NLW} requires a softer energy estimate than that in \cite{OTz3} and is also applicable to the two-dimensional case.
 We point out, however, that the argument in~\cite{OTz3}, involving heavier multilinear analysis, provides better quantitative information on the growth of the truncated weighted Gaussian measures.
 See Remark \ref{REM:loss}.
 For example, the argument in \cite{OTz3} allows us to prove higher $L^p$-integrability of the Radon-Nikodym derivative of the weighted Gaussian measures (with an energy cutoff), while our proof of Theorem \ref{THM:NLW} does not provide such extra information.

 \noi (iv) It would be of interest to investigate the quasi-invariance property of $\muu_s$ for NLW with a higher order nonlinearity or in higher dimensions.
 Our techniques appear to carry over to higher order nonlinearities.
 This might even permit to analyze energy-supercritical equations (such as the three-dimensional septic NLW), where global well-posedness is not known.
-Consequently, one might aim to prove ``local-in-time'' quasi-invariance (as stated in~\cite{Bo_proceeding}).
-See also~\cite{PTV} for an example of a local-in-time quasi-invariance result.
+Consequently, one might aim to prove ``local-in-time'' quasi-invariance (as stated in~\cite{Bo_proceeding}).\footnote{In \cite{STX}, such local-in-time quasi-invariance of $\muu_s$, $s > 3$, was shown for NLW on $\T^3$ with a higher order nonlinearity $u^{2k + 1}$ for an integer $k \geq 3$.} See also~\cite{PTV} for an example of a local-in-time quasi-invariance result.
 See also Remark \ref{REM:new1} below.